 The bass presentation was never too lifeless or dull.
 Beyonce’s Pray You Catch Me track from the Lemonade (2016) album contains significant bass spectrums throughout.
 As expected, the Kendall conveyed the bass notes and attacks in this track articulately.
 The

 I also experimented with using a subwoofer to enhance the lower register of the Kendall speakers in a 2.1 setup.
 Augmenting the Kendall with the Windsor 10 subwoofer, which was part of the review set, yielded only limited results as the subwoofer’s frequency response did not go very low (response roll-off starting at about 30 Hz).
 The Windsor 10 could enhance the mid-bass response but it did not add meaningful extension to the deep-bass output.
 A larger subwoofer with lower frequency extension would be needed if the purpose of the augmentation was to achieve flatter response to the very low audible frequency range.
 To this extent, I obtained a good result in extending the Kendall low-frequency response using my Hsu VTF-3R subwoofer that could reach down to 18 dB.
-In such a combination, a truly full-range frequency reproduction was successfully achieved.deep-bass portion of the track was not that obvious when I listened to it in my listening room, which is relatively large and open to other parts of the house.
+In such a combination, a truly full-range frequency reproduction was successfully achieved,a deep-bass portion of the track was not that obvious when I listened to it in my listening room, which is relatively large and open to other parts of the house.
 It was not that the deep-bass portion was missing from the response, it was just that it was not produced with sufficient intensity.
 The deep-bass portion was clearly there when I listened the speakers in my bedroom, which is a smaller volume.

 It should be clear from my opinion above that the Kendall speakers were a strong performer in stereo applications.
 I found out that they were quite at home too for surround applications.
 The Kendall proved to be capable front anchors for the 5.2 KLH system evaluated here.